LambdaLabsML/llama3-endpoint/DOCKER.md

 ## Serving guide

 1. [Setup Docker and NVIDIA Container Toolkit](#setup-docker-and-nvidia-container-toolkit)
-2. Download the model (optional and recommeded)
+2. Download the model (optional and recommended)
 3. [Serve the model](#serve-the-model)

 ## Setup Docker and NVIDIA Container Toolkit